swiftlang/swift-evolution/proposals/nnnn-trailing-comma-lists.md

 Swift's support for trailing commas in array and dictionary literals makes it as easy to append, remove, reorder, or comment out the last element as any other element.

 Other comma-separated lists in the language could also benefit from the flexibility enabled by trailing commas.
-Consider the [split(separator:maxSplits:omittingEmptySubsequences:)](https://swiftpackageindex.com/apple/swift-algorithms/1.2.0/documentation/algorithms/swift/lazysequenceprotocol/split(separator:maxsplits:omittingemptysubsequences:)-4q4x8) function from the [Algorithms](https://github.com/apple/swift-algorithms) package, which has a few overloads due to default values.
+Consider the function [`split(separator:maxSplits:omittingEmptySubsequences:)`](https://swiftpackageindex.com/apple/swift-algorithms/1.2.0/documentation/algorithms/swift/lazysequenceprotocol/split(separator:maxsplits:omittingemptysubsequences:)-4q4x8) from the [Algorithms](https://github.com/apple/swift-algorithms) package, which has a few parameters with default values.

-`split(separator)` and `split(separator:maxSplits)` are both valid calls but you can't easily switch between them without adding/removing the trailing comma.

 ```swift
 let numbers = [1, 2, 0, 3, 4, 0, 0, 5]